2018/08/25

 FXBrowsers.load(browser, Main.class.getResource("index.html"), Clock.class, "setUp");

 Of course, to create the window there is some more scaffolding but that's the gist of it.
-You just need 3 Maven dependencies: And you have to remember to call the code generator:

 <build>